-The runoff generated by the wastewater treatment ponds (WWTP) will be fully detained as required by CDPHE Wastewater Design Criteria: resulting outflow of 52.16 CFS will come from the site.
-Resulting in the total runoff from the major storm will always be less than existing conditions.
-The primary purpose of the ponds is wastewater treatment and the detention and evaporation of runoff from the wastewater treatment ponds is regulated by the Colorado Department of Public Health and Environment.
+around the roll of The runoff generated by the wastewater treatment ponds (WWTP) will be fully the WWTPs and CDPHE Wastewater Design Criteria: resulting outflow of 5.32 CFS will come from how they affect the total runoff from the major storm will always be less than existing conditions.
+The draiange ponds is wastewater treatment and the detention and evaporation of runof treatment ponds is regulated by the Colorado Department of Public Health and Environment.